matthewjlutz/army_ant_scaffolds/README.md

 # army_ant_scaffolds

-This repository contains code and datasheets used for analyses in the paper:
+This repository contains code (R and Matlab) and datasheets used for analyses in the paper:

 Individual error correction drives responsive self-assembly of army ant scaffolds (PNAS, 2021)